gypsydave5/gypsydave5.github.io/_posts/2014-08-15-bitwise-and-permissions.md

 published: true
 ---

-So I thought I'd try and write about happened with the making the test pass at the last day of the first week at [Makers][MA], as mentioned in [my last post], just because I learned a lot about both permissions on a Unix like system, about bitwise operators in Ruby, about how Rspec works, and how (not) to fix things.
+So I thought I'd try and write about what happened last day of the first week at [Makers][MA], as mentioned in [my last post], about the failing Rspec test for the Unix task.
+Just because I learned a lot about both permissions on a Unix like system, about bitwise operators in Ruby, about how Rspec works, and how (not) to fix things.

 So... the test checking file permissions in a directory by running the following Rspec test.